Shaun jumped from the cliff’s edge.

 Shaun fell into the darkness.

 The beam was not strong enough to light all that was below, but Shaun saw enough.
 Rooftops, streets, what had once been above-ground gardens and parks.
-Schools of silvery and multicoloured fish swam this way and that, in giant, sparkling orbs of teeming thousands.
-Sharks – some with hammer-shaped heads, others with large, outlandish fins – patrolled the city skyline of old, seeking food.
-The sight of the predators made Shaun’s heart-rate accelerate, but for the time being, they seemed uninterested in this invading human from above.
-What had been a bustling metropolis was still a bustling metropolis – but for aquatic life.
+Schools of silvery and multicoloured fish teemed in giant orbs of thousands.
+Sharks — hammerheads, threshers, and mackerels — patrolled the city skyline of old.
+The sight of the predators made Shaun’s heart-rate speed up.
+But for the time being, they seemed uninterested in this human’s invasion.

-Shaun knew he wasn’t supposed to – this was absolutely forbidden, but he had to.
+Shaun knew he wasn’t supposed to — but he had to.
 He had to look.
 He had to see.
 He had to live it, feel it, and breathe it; not with his lungs, but with his heart.

 Ka-thunk!
 He let go of the Lifeline and let it dangle.
 It swayed and danced in a gentle current.
 Is there an alarm blaring, up there?
 Shaun thought.
 Do they know I’ve severed the Lifeline?
-Surely, they did, right?
-It was his safe connection to the above; both a rope that lead the way home and a provider of oxygen should his tank run out or fail.
+They did, right?
+It was his safe connection to the above.
+Both a rope that led the way home and a provider of oxygen should his tank run out or fail.
 Shaun observed the snakelike movements of the heavy-duty tube.
 No bubbles escaped its mouth.